A Book on Ethics and the Philosophy of Values

 4/ Conclusion: The Notion of Value as Irreducible to All Others

-The fact that these are moral concepts, or stem from the field of ethics (good, end, etc.) has meant that axiology has been confused with morality, and that the problem of values has been thought to be an ethical concept.
+The fact that these related concepts are moral in character, or belong to the field of ethics (good, end, and so on), has led to axiology being absorbed into morality, and the problem of values being treated as an ethical matter.

 What are the consequences of this absorption of axiology by ethics?
 This is the question I propose to explore next.